Backpack the Rae Lakes Loop

 Day Two: Upper Paradise Valley to Middle Rae Lake

-The trails climbs through shrubs and some patches of trees before opening up to a vast meadow under the Castle Domes.
-Even though the trail parallels Woods Creek for many miles, the creek is largely inaccessible, so make sure you fill up at the seasonal streams along the way.
+After fording the South Fork of the Kings River, the trails climbs through shrubs and some patches of trees before opening up to a vast meadow under the Castle Domes.
+Even though the trail parallels Woods Creek for many miles, the creek is largely inaccessible, so make sure you fill up at the start of your day.

 About 5 miles from Upper Paradise, the Woods Creek trail meets with the John Muir/ Pacific Crest Trail.
 You will get to turn south onto the JMT and cross the Woods Creek Suspension Bridge, which is a pretty cool feature of the hike.
 The creek is accessible on the southern side of the bridge, and the camping area has some good spots for lunch.

 From Dollar Lake to Rae Lakes, the trail continues to gradually climb with beautiful views of the meadows and creeks running off from the lakes.
 It is a stunning area, especially in the middle of summer with green grass and wildflowers in abundance.
-Middle Rae Lake is the most popular camping area with the most commanding views of the Painted Lady, but there are camping opportunities at Lower Rae Lake as well, for a quieter atmosphere.
+Middle Rae Lake is the most popular camping area, but there are opportunities at Lower Rae Lake as well, for a quieter atmosphere.

 Day Three: Middle Rae Lake to Junction Meadow